Understanding your health

 Recovery phase: LOVE

-Letter Principle Application to calf cramps
+Letter Principle Application for calf strain

 E Exercise Progressive strengthening exercises adapted to the grade

-The role of the physical therapist
+The Role of the Physiotherapist

 How long does it take for a calf strain to heal?